Can Physical Therapy Resolve My Recurrent Sciatica for Good?

 How physical therapy helps sciatica

-However, for physical therapy to be effective, you must stick to your treatment plan.
+Consistency is one of the most important factors in successful sciatica recovery.
 Failing to attend appointments regularly or follow your therapist's advice can slow your recovery or prolong symptoms.

 That said, physical therapy doesn’t always resolve sciatica on its own.
 We often recommend complementary treatments, such as PRP injections or, in severe cases, surgery.